Luke Jackson (footballer)

-Luke Jackson (born 29 September 2001) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL), having previously played for the Melbourne Football Club.
+Luke Stephen Jackson (born 29 September 2001) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL), having previously played for the Melbourne Football Club.

+Early life

+Jackson attended Willetton Senior High School in Perth, Western Australia.
+He was childhood friends with NBA draft pick Luke Travers.
+The pair both attended Willetton Senior together as part of their renowned basketball academy.
+He was also childhood friends with fellow 2019 AFL draft pick Trey Ruscoe, the pair attended the same primary school and played junior football together.

-Early basketball
+Early basketball and football

 In 2018, Jackson represented Australia at the Under-17 FIBA Basketball World Cup in Argentina and won gold at the Under-16 FIBA Asia Championship in China.
 He was named in the all-tournament team for the U16 Asian Championship.
 The AIS basketball program was keen for him to move to Canberra in 2019 and begin a pathway which could have led him to college in the United States.
-He was childhood friends with NBA draft pick Luke Travers.

-Early football

 Jackson represented Western Australia at the AFL Under 18 Championships for two seasons, where he ended up winning under-18 All Australian selection.
 He also played for the East Fremantle Sharks for the 2019 season in the colts division.
+Jackson grew up as a supporter of the Fremantle Football Club.